ck-lee/hapi-stormpath/README.md

 ```

 ## Example to use Stormpath API in a route handler
-See the [Stormpath api](http://docs.stormpath.com/nodejs/api/) for more information
+See [Stormpath api](http://docs.stormpath.com/nodejs/api/) for more information
 ```javascript
 server.plugins.hapiStormpath.application.authenticateAccount(request.payload, function onAuthcResult(err, result) {